 The Audi A6 Ultra is one of the top company car choices on the executive car market

-The Audi A6 has been facelifted since we crowned it 2014 Executive Car of the Year award two years in a row, but besides the facelifted model’s smart new lights and wheel designs, Audi has also squeezed yet more efficiency out of the 2.0-litre TDI engine.
-Best of all, the S-tronic automatic is now substantially more economical according to the official figures, which is great news for fleet buyers who can spec this car with the gearbox which suits its character best guilt-free.
+The Audi A6 took our Best Executive Car of the Year award two years in a row, but besides the facelifted model’s smart new lights and wheel designs, Audi has also squeezed yet more efficiency out of the 2.0-litre TDI engine.
+Best of all, the S-tronic automatic is now substantially more economical according to the official figures, which is great news for fleet buyers who can spec this car guilt-free with the gearbox that suits its character best.

-Despite only being on sale for a year, Audi has revised the A6 Ultra because of the stiff competition it faces from the UK, Germany and Japan.
+The competition in the executive saloon class is tough, so Audi revised its A6 Ultra to fend off the challenge it faces from the UK, Germany and Japan.
 The army of high-mpg, tax-friendly rivals it must beat includes the Lexus GS300h hybrid as well as diesel versions of the BMW 5 Series, Mercedes E-Class and Jaguar XF.

 Engines, performance and drive

 Low emissions and frugal economy are one thing, but these days buyers demand cost benefits without having their driving experience compromised.
-Fortunately, the Ultra is nothing short of superb – it’s like a low-fat dinner that has so much flavour you’d never guess it’s actually good for you.
+Fortunately, the Ultra delivers here – it’s like a low-fat dinner that has so much flavour you’d never guess it’s actually good for you.

-The improvements have been achieved without sluggish long gearing, grip-reducing low-rolling resistance tyres or ride-ruining eco-optimised suspension settings.
-Audi’s smooth seven-speed dual-clutch S tronic gearbox replaces the old eight-speed Multitronic CVT.
+The improvements have been achieved without resorting to methods such as ride-ruining eco-optimised suspension settings.
 Engine and exhaust upgrades mean the Ultra not only has more power than the existing 2.0-litre TDI – 187bhp compared to 175bhp – but torque is up from 380Nm to 400Nm, too.
 Most impressive of all, emissions are down by 14 per cent.

 Peak torque arrives from just 1,750rpm, ensuring that the Audi feels punchy and responsive whenever you press the throttle.
 Leave the transmission in auto and it shifts smoothly through the gears, while the steering wheel-mounted paddles give you the manual control to enjoy the torque and feel a bit more engaged with the engine.

 There’s a slight diesel clatter at idle, but you’ll only notice it outside, as inside the TDI is hushed and very refined.
 If you pin the throttle at motorway speeds then the refinement can deteriorate as the gearbox kicks down and engine revs rise, but it's no worse than in its rivals from BMW and Jaguar – although the new E-Class is more refined on the move.

-The steering could do with a little more feel and the A6 lacks the extra handling sparkle of the rear-wheel-drive rivals such as the 5 Series and XF, but it’s a well sorted front-wheel-drive saloon that has a sharper turn-in and more grip than the Lexus GS.
+The steering could do with a little more feel and the A6 lacks the extra handling sparkle of rear-wheel-drive rivals such as the 5 Series and XF, but it’s a well sorted front-wheel-drive saloon that has a sharper turn-in and more grip than the Lexus GS.

-The S line suspension gives a firm edge to the ride – so we’d add the standard set-up, which is a no-cost option and better suits the A6’s refinement.
-It’s this that defines the car, too – it’s comfortable and good to drive, you’d never know the Ultra was an eco-optimised model.
+The S line suspension gives a firmer edge to the ride – so we’d add the standard set-up, which is a no-cost option and better suits the A6’s refinement.
+It’s this that defines the car, too – it’s comfortable and good to drive, so you’d be hard pushed to tell the Ultra was an eco-optimised model.